For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Bio:

-Danette A. Morrison, PhD, is an Educational Psychologist and Assistant Teaching Professor for the Department of Psychological and Brain Sciences at Drexel University.
-Professor Morrison graduated from the University of Maryland-College Park where she received her PhD in Human Development from the Department of Human Development and Quantitative Methodology.
-She completed her Bachelors of Science in Psychology at Howard University.
+Danette A. Morrison, PhD, is an Educational Psychologist and Associate Teaching Professor for the Department of Psychological and Brain Sciences at Drexel University.
+Dr. Morrison graduated from the University of Maryland-College Park where she received her PhD in Human Development from the Department of Human Development and Quantitative Methodology.
+She completed her Bachelor of Science in Psychology at Howard University.